A Valensi Rose Client Alert

 According to the Senate Finance Committee, OBBBA will cut 2026 taxes by an average of about $2,900.
 But because of the bill’s treatment of SALT deductions, along with its preservation of 2017 tax cuts that had been due to expire, a large share of the total savings will benefit higher-income households.

-Also included in OBBBA is a substantial change in the taxation of Social Security benefits.
-Seniors 65 and older will get an increased, income-based bonus deduction on their federal income taxes for the next four years.
+Also included in OBBBA is a substantial change in the taxation of Social Security benefits and other income for seniors.
+Taxpayers 65 and older will get an increased, income-based bonus deduction on their federal income taxes for the next four years.

 This is in addition to the extra standard deduction already available for those 65 and older, of $2,000 for an individual or head of household, and $1,600 per person for married qualifying individuals.
 For blind individuals over 65, the extra standard deduction amounts are doubled.